JerryI/wljs-docs/docs/frontend/Tutorial/Input elements.md

 - __event generator__ (like `InputButton`, `InputText`)
 - __view__ component (like `ButtonView`, `TextView`), which are executed on the frontend

-An __event generator__ is just a wrapper of __view component__, that automatically generates an event object and attaches it to the input view.
+An __event generator__ is just a wrapper for __view component__, that automatically generates an event object and attaches it to the input view.
 The reason, why they are still separate thing is that __view component__ can act on both sides as an indicator or a display and as an input device.
 ## Basic usage | Event-generators
 ### Range input
 A basic combo of a slider and numerical input field